-We also conducted a mechanical survey of articles on robots using keywords regarding social emotions (embarrassment, shame, guilt, jealousy/envy, love, fago, grief, pride, pridefulness, admiration, liking, and contempt) mentioned in Section \ref{sec_def}.
+We also conducted a mechanical survey of articles on robots using keywords regarding the social emotions (embarrassment, shame, guilt, jealousy/envy, love, fago, grief, pride, pridefulness, admiration, liking, and contempt) that were described in Section \ref{sec_def}.
+The target articles are those of the 2000s.
 Consequently, shame, jealousy/envy, love, grief, pride, admiration, and contempt were found in the emotion recognition and expression of robots, as summarized in Table \ref{table:robot}.
-Regarding embarrassment and guilt, psychological experiments have been conducted in which specific scenarios are presented to humans, and whether humans have those feelings toward robots \cite{bartneck2010influence,aymerich2019your}.
-However, we could not determine any issue that was actually incorporated as part of the robot system.
+Regarding embarrassment and guilt, psychological experiments have been conducted in which specific scenarios were presented to humans to evaluate whether humans have those feelings toward robots \cite{bartneck2010influence,aymerich2019your}.
+However, we could not identify any research wherein the existence of that emotion was actually incorporated as part of the robot system.

-From Table \ref{table:category}, El-Nasr {\it et al.} addressed pride, shame, and admiration \cite{el2000flame}.
-In this study, pride is an action done by the agent and is approved by standards; shame is an action done by the agent and is disapproved by standards; admiration is an action done by the other and is approved by the agents' standards.
-In Reference \cite{moussa2013toward}, pride, shame, and admiration are used in the system that determines Agent's facial expression from human facial expressions and audio information.
-In addition, Hegel {\it et al.} expressed shame using LEDs on cheeks with a robot that performs facial expressions \cite{hegel2010social}.
+From Table \ref{table:robot}, El-Nasr {\it et al.} addressed pride, shame, and admiration in robots \cite{el2000flame}.
+In that study, pride was defined as an action done by the agent that was approved by the available standards, shame was an action done by the agent that was disapproved by the standards, and admiration was an action done by another agent that was approved by the agents' standards.
+In \cite{moussa2013toward}, pride, shame, and admiration were used in the system to determine an agent's facial expression from human facial expressions and audio information.
+In addition, Hegel {\it et al.} had robots express shame via LEDs on the robot's cheeks as the robot that performed different facial expressions \cite{hegel2010social}.

-Oliverira {\it et al.} presented groups of two people, and two robots played a card game.
-Thereafter, the two characteristics of competence and warmth were divided into two levels, high and low.
-The behavior of the robot corresponding to each characteristic was designed, and the reaction of human beings to the behavior of the robot was investigated.
-Here, jealousy/envy was expressed as high competence and low warmth; pride and admiration were expressed as high competence and high warmth; contempt was expressed as low competence and low warmth \cite{oliveira2019stereotype}.
+Oliverira {\it et al.} presented groups of two people and two robots with a card game to play.
+For the robots, two characteristics of competence and warmth were divided into two levels, high and low.
+The researchers designed behavior for the robots corresponding to each characteristic, and the reaction of human beings to the behavior of the robot was investigated.
+Here, jealousy/envy was expressed as high competence and low warmth, pride and admiration were expressed as high competence and high warmth, and contempt was expressed as low competence and low warmth \cite{oliveira2019stereotype}.